awsdocs/amazon-sqs-developer-guide/doc_source/sqs-throughput-horizontal-scaling-and-batching.md

 ### Prerequisites<a name="batch-request-java-example-prerequisites"></a>

-Ensure that the `aws-java-sdk-sqs.jar`, `aws-java-sdk-ec2.jar`, and `commons-logging.jar` packages are in your Java build class path\.
+Add the `aws-java-sdk-sqs.jar`, `aws-java-sdk-ec2.jar`, and `commons-logging.jar` packages to your Java build class path\.
 The following example shows these dependencies in a Maven project `pom.xml` file\.

 ```
 <dependencies>